Colleen is a psychotherapist retired from private practice, specializing in human relationships.

 — Samuel Butler

-Though silence works an effective rebuke, it might prove difficult to maintain.
+Though silence works as an effective rebuke, it might prove difficult to maintain.

 In order to gain thinking time, feign not to have heard, “Excuse me?”, or “Were you speaking to me?”
 Look elsewhere, smile at another person perhaps, rearrange your hair, scarf, tie, necklace, cuff link position of purse or briefcase, or wipe an invisible fleck of dust off your sleeve.